markope/crossbarwww/website/crossbario/iotcookbook/Browser-Remote-Control.md

 > Note: Since only a single external tab is ever opened, this does not require any arguments to identify the tab to close.

 > General Note: The above actions may more naturally be expressed through RPCs.
 However, with PubSub simultaneous control of multiple displays is possible.
 I just felt that this beat other considerations.
+(Alex)

 ## Using it